yh1826331326/GVDF-PIA/README.md

 2）a.properties as curve configuration

 3）After the environment is configured, update the file path in each Java source file to your current working directory.
 To complete the experiment, run the following classes in sequence: KeyGen，VehicleRegistration, ProxyAuthorization, DataEncrypted, SigmaGen, Chal, ProofGen, Verify, DataDecrypted, TimingProofVerification.
-The `Deduplication` class implements the data chunk deduplication algorithm.

 4）If our work is helpful to you, please quote it：